IrvHenri/IrvHenri/README.md

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/irving-henriquez/)

-- ⚡ Fun fact: I worked in Montreal's premier ramen restaurant Yokato Yokobai for almost 3 years.
-I wouldn't trade that experience for anything.
-It taught me the value of team work, discipline and hard work.
+- ⚡ Fun fact: I was a cook at Montreal's premier ramen restaurant - Yokato Yokobai - for almost 3 years.
+I wouldn't trade that experience for anything because it taught me the value of teamwork, discipline and focus.
 Irasshaimase!

 <!--